 - Theoretical reinforcement

-- o Required reinforcement
+- Required reinforcement

-- Provided reinforcement
+- o Provided reinforcement

 - Practical/User reinforcement

 For 1D elements practical reinforcement will be needed to be able to perform the checks.
 You can either input the practical reinforcement yourself or convert theoretical reinforcement into practical reinforcement.